-- Global Outlook: This week, an average of 34.5mn vaccinations were administered globally every day, up 1% WoW (Chart 2).
-China accounts for more than half of daily doses administered and, on a population-adjusted basis, is vaccinating at the fastest pace globally (Chart 5).
-By continent, Africa has only vaccinated 2.1% of its population with at least one dose (Chart 3).
-In all, 11.8% of the world’s population have now received a jab and an estimated 9.2% have vaccine-induced immunity to Covid-19.
+Global Outlook: This week, an average of 30.4mn vaccinations were administered globally every day, down 28% WoW (Chart 1).
+By continent, only Africa has vaccinated less than 40% of its population with at least one dose (5.5%), while South America has vaccinated the largest percentage share (Chart 2).
+Promisingly, the Global R-Number has continued to fall throughout August (Chart 3).
+In all, 41.3% of the world’s population have now received a vaccination dose, and 31.7% are fully vaccinated.

 Share of Population Vaccinated: China remains top, and has vaccinated an estimated 88% of its population with at least one dose (Table 1).
 Of those, 67% have been fully vaccinated, and a further 21% have received just one dose.
 Spain is now ranked second, and has fully vaccinated 74.7% of its population, bettered only by Singapore (76.5%).
 Meanwhile, the UK and US have slipped down the list, with the former only vaccinating an additional 0.3% of its population with a first dose over the last week.

 Doses: Almost all countries on the list experienced a WoW decline in the number of daily vaccinations administered.
 The largest percentage point declines were in Denmark, Sweden and Hungary.
 The global decline comes as vaccination rates in EMEA, LatAm and Asian countries have fallen WoW.
 By observation, EM countries appear to be two and a half months behind DM countries on rollouts (Chart 4).
 Meanwhile, New Zealand and Australia currently have some of the highest daily vaccination rates (Chart 5).